dataleonlabs/yap/README.md

 This SDK is distributed under the GNU General Public License v3.0.
 See [LICENSE.txt](LICENSE.txt) for more information.

-## Yap API management platform
+## Yap API management Cloud Edition (Coming soon)
-The YAP desktop version can be used with the YAP API Gateway to provide a full lifecycle API management platform.
+Yap API management Cloud Edition is a desktop version can be used with the Yap API Gateway to provide a full lifecycle API management platform.
 For more details, visit https://youngapp.io and to see the full feature set, explore https://manual.youngapp.co

 #### Feaures available for cloud edition
 * **Fully managed API** – create your API on cloud editor and hosted by Young App in realtime.
-* **Advanced policies** – use advanced policies for better security.
+* **Advanced policies** – use advanced policies for better and more security.
 * **Advanced connectors** – use complex app and connectors directly on the YAP platform.
 * **Versioning** – use versionning for APIs and cloud processes.
 * **Support and integration** – beneficiate support by experts to select the best API and cloud integration.